 Story brought to you exclusively by Nevada Magazine

-At the Nevada Commission on Tourism, we’re always appreciative of thoughtful letters sent to us by our readers.
-Dallas Henrichsen of Mesquite mailed us this striking image in early April.
-“These stone boys were made by Basque sheepherders, and many of them still dot the eastern Oregon, Northern Nevada, and Wyoming landscape,” he wrote.
+At the Nevada Divison of Tourism, we’re always appreciative of thoughtful letters sent to us by our readers, and were so thrilled when Dallas Henrichsen of Mesquite mailed us this striking image.
+“These stone boys were made by Basque sheepherders, and many of them still dot the eastern Oregon, northern Nevada, and Wyoming landscape,” he wrote.
 “This particular one is located just off [State Route] 140 west of Denio.”

 Henrichsen also informed us that the Basque name for these rock piles is harri mutilak.
-Since he has only taken up reading our magazine since he moved to Mesquite in 2011, he wondered if we had ever covered the subject.
+Since he has only taken up reading Nevada Magazine—TravelNevada's publishing division—since he moved to Mesquite in 2011, he wondered if we had ever covered the subject.
 Well, Dallas, a search came up empty in our archives, unfortunately, so we did a little research of our own.